DariaMonet/DariaMonet/README.md

+<< Coding is a dance between logic and creativity >>

 👩🏼‍💻 Hi, I’m Daria

-✨ Creating magic with JS libraries and Liquid - currenly mastering Python
+✨ Creating magic with JS libraries and Liquid

-Join Nudie NFT Community, discover more on https://www.nudiecommunity.io/
+🐍 Work in progress with Python

 My favorite (programming related) quote:

-Documentation is like family.
-Sometimes they're hard to deal with but they'll always be there for you.
+Documentation is like family: sometimes it's hard to deal with but it will always be there for you.